sealerio/sealer/CONTRIBUTING.md

 ## Reporting security issues

 Security issues are always treated seriously.
 As our usual principle, we discourage anyone to spread security issues.
 If you find a security issue of Sealer, please do not discuss it in public and even do not open a public issue.
-Instead we encourage you to send us a private email to [sealer@list.alibaba-inc.com](mailto:sealer@list.alibaba-inc.com) to report this.
+Instead, we encourage you to send us a private email to [sealer@list.alibaba-inc.com](mailto:sealer@list.alibaba-inc.com) to report this.

 ## Reporting general issues